 Most people don’t have the benefit of living in communities with large Italian-speaking populations.

 If you’re not able to find practice partners and teachers to help with your Italian then there’s a free excellent alternative online.

 One of my favorite tools is one called Italki.

 This is an online community (free to join) that can easily connect you with native speakers in Italy so you can learn at home.
 There are both professional teachers and non-professional community members to connect with.
 There are two options: take paid lessons, or find a study partner to teach each other for free.

-You can take online language lessons anywhere, at any time.
-Every teacher charges different prices for their lessons.
+You can take online lessons anywhere, at any time.
+Every teacher charges different prices.